jsNikos/xdrive/README.md

 setup: followed this guide connorbrewster.me/nodejs-rest-server-emberjs/ using the ember-cli: http://www.ember-cli.com/user-guide/

-- maybe clients ust be split into different ember apps
+- client are split into different apps (driver, customer, admin)
-- now it is single page and based on url /admin /customer /driver
-- ensure resources like css, js only to load as required for targeted url

 - start the server by
 > cd xdrive